dimitarpg13/python-wsgi-web-frameworks/README.md

 # python-wsgi-web-frameworks
-study of wsgi and python based web frameworks
+This repo is a work in progress and it is a an ongoing study of Phusion Passenger application server as well as wsgi based web frameworks.
+This repo also will provide in debt introduction to the Phusion Passenger architecture with code insights delving into the individual Passenger modules.
+Additionally we will venture into popular wsgi frameworks such as Flask and will look in its source code and implementation details.